Search This Blog

 Most shopkeepers no longer lived above their premises by the thirties though some of the staff they employed did so.

 So what other types of shops could the Marlow shopper enjoy in the 1930s?
 You were not short of grocers as mentioned above, nor of drapers, bakers or butchers and the smoker could choose between not one but eight separate tobacconists in the town!
 Remember some of the pub's also sold tobacco directly to customers as apparently did the football club, ditto the cinema.
+At least one shop in Marlow, probably several, had coin operated cigarette dispensers outside so even if they were closed you could buy cigarettes.
+The 1934 fete come sports competition held by the residents of Marlow Bottom included a cigarette lighting competition.
+Presumably speed based.

-Marlow Fair previously forced out from the High Street and other town centre roads continued in fields until the war caused it's cancellation in 1939.
+Marlow Fair previously forced out from the High Street and other town centre roads continued in fields until the war caused it's final cancellation in 1939.

 If you desired fish or poultry you visited Mac Fisheries in the High Street.
 Or if you didn't want to cook it yourself you could opt for one of the town's two fried fish shops.
-These also sold chips or to use 1930s speak "chipped potatoes " and would today be called fish and chip shops but at the time the fish was often seen as the main attraction.
+These also sold chips or to use 1930s speak "chipped potatoes" and would today be called fish and chip shops but at the time the fish was usually seen as the main attraction.
 Fish and chips hadn't yet quite attained the status of a beloved national dish and the growing presence of fried fish shops in England was a source of horror to quite a few people.
 Whereas today most people would find the smell of a chip shop at least a little enticing there was no food smell except that of cooking cabbage more hated and complained about in the thirties than the smell of frying fish from such shops.
 Some English people wanted them banned entirely from the country on the grounds of their "offensive" smell.
 So it is probable that the fried fish shops in Marlow at this period didn't enjoy universal approval though memories of them suggest they and their owners (as shopkeepers and as individuals) were very much loved and respected by their customers.

 Those that wanted to start up a shop in Marlow, or any another business could consult commercial property agent Walter Lord who was also a valuer.
+He handled property over a wide area.

 *One of whom long retired was still alive in the late 1980s and as a gesture of friendship to my mother had made for me and my twin sister beautiful baby shawls and clothing.
-Her hobby then was poking around in the old bottle and china dumps in the town especially in Old Pound Lane to see what treasures she could find.
+Her hobby then was poking around in the old bottle and china dumps in the town especially in Old Pound Lane to see what "treasures" she could find.
 We miss her dearly.

 To be continued...